-Installing and Replacing Customer Replaceable Units
+Installing and Replacing Customer-Replaceable Units

-This chapter explains how to remove, replace, or add the system disk, data disk(s), CD-ROM drive, or System Controller in the Onyx2 deskside chassis.
+This chapter explains how to remove, replace, or add the system disk, data disk(s), CD-ROM drive, or module System Controller (MSC) in the Onyx2 deskside chassis.

 Only trained installers certified by Silicon Graphics should remove or replace the system midplane, router board, fan tray, Node boards, power supply, or XIO boards.
 Other components can be removed or replaced by owners as well as by trained and certified personnel.